 Well, you have to wonder.

-I mean, I don't know the reasons and the motivations by people at higher levels in, say, the Republican Party or in government that don't want to hear these stories, but an argument they're making that I don't think rings true for the reason you said is well, now that we know what we know, if we really go too far down this path, it'll just destroy public confidence in our institutions.
+But an argument they're making that I don't think rings true for the reason you said is, well, now that we know what we know, if we really go too far down this path, it'll just destroy public confidence in our institutions.

-But I say, like you do, that faith is already being shaken.
+But I say like you do, that faith is already being shaken.

-And if if these people aren't held to account or we don't research and investigate it, it's going to be worse.
+And if these people aren't held to account or we don't research and investigate it, it's going to be worse.

 But I think that's not the reason they really don't want these investigations.

-Well, it seems to me that especially if you look at Comey and McCabe and Strzok and Paige and some others, uh, and then you look at those that signed off on a phony Pfizer application and phony FISA application renewals.
+Well, it seems to me that especially if you look at Comey and McCabe and Strzok and Paige and some others, and then you look at those that signed off on a phony FISA application and phony FISA application renewals, we all know these things, nefarious things have happened and laws were broken, starting with Hillary.

 Why isn't she on trial today?